-Prometheus is a lot of things, a thriller, a mystery, and a tragedy about a few heroic humans faced with an impossible choice on a faraway alien planet, and a well-crafted film about a descent into a horrific nightmare with a flawed narrative.
+Prometheus is a lot of things, a horrifying, science fiction thriller, a mystery, and a tragedy about a few humans who find themselves faced with an impossible choice on a faraway alien planet, and a well-crafted film about a descent into a horrific nightmare in a movie with a flawed narrative.
 Revisiting the movie last night, watching it again reminded me of how visually captivating and mesmerizing it starts out.
 This is classic Scott, transporting the viewer to another world without effort.
 This preface shifts into a more disturbing scenario with the appearance of a single Engineer who ingests a substance that causes him to disintegrate, not just physically but on a genetic level until he is no more.
 Overhead a large shape seems to be a massive ship departing the planet.
 It’s a sort of perfection the film achieves right away but loses as it continues.

 Prometheus became one of the most controversial science fiction films of the 21st century.
 Initially billed with an overabundance of hype, as the long-awaited prequel to the Alien series of films, it fell victim to the hype that preceded it and was inevitably found wanting by fans who as always seek perfection in every new production and grow mean when they feel they have gotten somehow betrayed.

 Directed by Ridley Scott, written by Jon Spaihts and Damon Lindelof and featuring an excellent cast starring Noomi Rapace, Michael Fassbender, Guy Pearce, Idris Elba, Logan Marchall-Green, and Charlize Theron.
 Prometheus is set in the late 21st century and centers on the crew of the eponymous spaceship as it follows a star-map discovered among the artifacts of several ancient Earth cultures.
 The idea of evidence that ancient aliens interacted with prehistoric humans is not a new one.
 It is, in fact, a time-tested trope that is an acceptable device used here.
-This is not the first film to ‘borrow’ an idea to use as the basis of a plot.
+Prometheus is not the first film to ‘borrow’ an idea to use as the basis of a plot.
 Seeking the origins of humanity, the crew arrives on a distant world and discovers a threat that could cause the extinction of the human species.